Russian tycoon Lebedev wins case against GE aircraft leasing unit

-LONDON, July 31 Russian tycoon Alexander Lebedev has won a case against a General Electric Co unit over its handling of a deal involving seven Airbus A320 planes.
+LONDON Russian tycoon Alexander Lebedev has won a case against a General Electric Co (GE.N) unit over its handling of a deal involving seven Airbus EAD.PA A320 planes.

 The case centered on how the conglomerate's aircraft leasing division GECAS behaved when it repossessed the planes, which had been bought by now-defunct Lebedev-backed German airline Blue Wings with a loan from a GE subsidiary in 2007-08.